(I’ve done a similar post! on the park in more recent days – ‘Our era,’ the 1960s. Enjoy both, and take both with a pincha cerebos).

 The Animals

 According to Bossie, his first inmate was a mak ribbok ooi – a tame mountain reedbuck ewe (‘rooiribbok’) donated by councillor Mike van Deventer.
-However, according to The Harrismith Chronicle of January 1956 the first inmate was a blesbok ram donated by Hendricus Truter of ‘Sandhurst’.
+However, as human memories go, according to The Harrismith Chronicle of January 1956 the first inmate was a blesbok ram donated by Hendricus Truter of ‘Sandhurst’.
 So it seems Bossie’s zoo had an earlier start then he remembers!
 Such are fifty year old memories!

 More animals were offered ‘if they could be caught’ like two fallow deer by Lieb Swiegers.
 ‘Mes‘ Snyman would be asked to do the catching.
 After that the park was given a tame aap mannetjie – a male monkey, likely a vervet.